 To find out if our programs are recognized by your home country, we strongly recommend that you consult the Educational Ministry of your country by presenting the enrolment confirmation of the student.

-Q: WHAT SHOULD I DO IF THE STUDENT WOULD LIKE TO CHANGE PROGRAMS OR MODIFY THE ORDER OF THE PROGRAM?
+10. WHAT SHOULD I DO IF THE STUDENT WOULD LIKE TO CHANGE PROGRAMS OR MODIFY THE ORDER OF THE PROGRAM?

 The student must first contact their Program Manager for advice, they may also consult the Academic Dean and the Academic Services office.

-Q: WHAT DO I DO IF I WANT THE STUDENT TO RETURN HOME FOR FAMILY MATTERS?
+11. WHAT DO I DO IF I WANT THE STUDENT TO RETURN HOME FOR FAMILY MATTERS?

-Students are required to abide by the absence policy specified in the “Standard of Excellence”, so they should manage their absences within the allocated allowances per semester.
 As excessive absence may lead to failure of the course and eventually the entire semester, we highly recommend that you consult the “absence policy” clauses under Academic Regulation section in the Academic Catalog before making the decision.